PVHL/jsObjDB/Readme.md

 Updates require both a query (to select elements to update) and an update (what changes to make to selected elements).
 The query part is identical to queries for find and delete.

-The update part is flexible an permits a large number of modifications to elements.
+The update part is flexible and supports a large number of modifications to elements.
 Updates have the following form:

     { property: value }
     { property: value, ... }
     { property: { $op: value }}
+    { property: { $op: value }, ...}

 where operators are: